 As you can see in this video, the Surface Pro 7 has a pretty nice, smooth responsiveness, until… you compare it to the iPad Pro.
 Where the Microsoft product needs a bit of coaxing, pressure, or double clicks, the Apple product responses the moment my fingers hit the screen, with a pen saturation reflective of the pressure.

 You can see on the Surface Pro evidence of my chief complaint, a lack of responsiveness or sensitivity.
 As I lift and replace my hand, I have contact between my finger and the screen, but the line does not transfer to the screen.
 In contrast, the iPad Pro is incredibly responsive to the lightest touch, quickly reflecting it in an on-screen image.

 Both the Surface Pro (4, at that time) and the iPad Pro came on the road with me when I spent almost a year traveling in South America and Eastern Europe in 2019.
-The constant packing and luggage handling definitely didn’t boost the life expectancy of either device, but the iPad pro proved to be far more resistant to wear and tear from packing and travel.
-By the end of the journey, the screen of the Surface Pro 4 had some dead pixels and pressure damage, while the iPad was not- despite both screens being well protected with covers.
+The constant rough handling definitely didn’t boost the life expectancy of either device, but the iPad pro proved to be far more resistant to wear and tear from packing and travel.
+By the end of the journey, the screen of the Surface Pro 4 had some dead pixels and pressure damage, while the iPad screen was unscathed- despite both screens being well protected with covers.